1-800-460-5597 (US & Canada)

 For information about U.S. higher education accreditation and the government's recognition process, please visit the Department of Education’s website.

 Norwich’s commitment to academic excellence has also been recognized by other organizations and individuals.
-For 2014, US News & World Report honored Norwich's online bachelor's programs and its online MBA program with "best" distinctions.
-The rankings place our online bachelor's program in Strategic Studies and Defense Analysis and our online bachelor's program in Criminal Justice in the top 20 percent of all programs.
+For 2016, US News & World Report honored Norwich's online bachelor's programs with "best" distinctions.
+The rankings place our online bachelor's program in Strategic Studies and Defense Analysis and our online bachelor's program in Criminal Justice in the top 35 percent of all programs.